aitrenches/test-repo/docs/13th-may-agenda.md

    Await feedback from Tobias on his assigned task.
    Check status of pending action items:
    - Contact with Ayo regarding Circle’s presence on the main website. - Anthony
-   - Ask Rafael about status of the Documentation Circle
+   - Ask Rafael about status of the Documentation Circle.
    - Spreadsheet for Circle info updates (Vani).
    - Circle email setup (Vani).
 (Waiting for Edwin)